drgarver1/2023-epa/github-clinic/daniel.md

 Note: In the browser, GitHub will suggest "Update file.md" as the commit message.
 But you can be more descriptive - practice writing commit messages that help you remember detail about what you changed.

+Here are some more edits in task 1.

 ## Task 2: Practice Markdown

 Now let's practice Markdown and commit another edit to this file.